Tennis Betting Sites

 Odds

 Enhanced odds promotions are common with tennis especially around the big Grand Slam and ATP events.
 Always look out for these as this is a great way to bring the odds in your favour.
-Bookies are hoping you will back the headline offer and then bet further but if you are sensible you could take them to the cleaners.
-A common enhanced odds promotion would be something like 'Djokovic to win the match 3-0 is 6/1' the real odds may be closer to 3 or 4/1 and so this type of offer is well worth taking
+Bookies are hoping you will back the headline offer and then bet further but if you are sensible you could take advantage.
+A common enhanced odds promotion would be something like ‘Player A to win the match 3-0 is 6/1’ the real odds may be closer to 3 or 4/1 and so this type of offer is well worth taking

-Generally as a big sport you can get really great odds on tennis, especially on those summer events like Wimbledon where there are not too many other sports on, particularly football.
-This time of year bookies really push the tennis offers and odds.
+Generally as a big sport you can get really great odds on tennis, especially on those summer events like Wimbledon when there are not too many other sports on, particularly football.
+This time of year bookies really push the tennis offers and odds as their other popular income streams are out of season.

 Payouts

-Tennis tends to lie as a kind of second tier sport.
-Not quite the payout levels you will get from football and horse racing but still well above any threshold normal gamlers would see.
-Expect a pay out of a least £100k on major tennis, most offer £250-500k.
+Expect a pay out of a least £100k on major tennis, but most offer £250-500k.
 Limits do vary a lot and limtis for specific offers and promotions often come with their own terms and lower payout limits so do check in advance.
 Payout limits also vary by bet type with the highest limits usually reserved for outright result betting.
 Set and game betting for example may carry lower limits.

 If betting on non ATP or WTA tennis then payout limits can be particularly low so do check in advance if you are unsure if the game falls under one of these associations.
 This can happen when betting on some minor Asian leagues, etc.